 For me, a Sephora in Los Angeles (or any other major US city) is a place for bonding, where girls of all demographics and employees bond over makeup and skincare.
 Sometimes, I spend an entire hour there, swatching eyeshadows and making small talk with the employees about certain products.
 On a Friday afternoon, it’s very common to see high schoolers hovering over the Rare Beauty display, taking up the whole aisle, eager to grab the latest makeup release from Selena Gomez.
 The music is loud and the guys that walk in, either fathers, boyfriends or husbands, marvel at the hustle and bustle of the store.
 Sephoras in Los Angeles are always located in shopping malls — and you’ll know there’s a Sephora nearby because the black and white paper bag is ubiquitous.

 Here concludes my post!
-It was fascinating to see the consumer behavior in beauty in different countries!
+It’s fascinating to see the consumer behavior in beauty in different countries!

 Beauty Fashion